 Worldwide, the conservation community is grappling with the challenge of ensuring that species and habitats can adapt to climate change, which is essential for their-and our-long-term survival.
 The Doris Duke Charitable Foundation has led efforts to help the land trust community adjust to this new reality and shift away from narrow, species-specific solutions to more comprehensive strategies that protect habitats and ensure their ability to adapt to changing conditions over time.
 Scenic Hudson designed the HVCS analysis to complement and build upon our existing conservation strategies-the Saving the Land That Matters Most campaign, Hudson Valley/New York City Foodshed Conservation Plan, and Tidal Wetland Adaptation Framework.
 In addition, it incorporates the most current and rigorous regional climate resilience and natural resource datasets generated by non-profit, state agency, and academic partners.
-The HVCS represents a significant advance in integrating The Nature Conservation investments.
+The HVCS represents a significant advance in integrating The Nature Conservancy's Resilient Sites for Terrestrial Conservation data with other data sources to create actionable goals for conservation investments.